 - Hold your hands beside your shoulder with your elbows bent.

 - Keep your abdominal muscles tight, and press the band at a 45-degree angle above your upper chest until your arms are straight.
+Squeeze your chest while pressing the band forward so you can feel the work in your pecs.

 - Hold for a moment at the top and then return to the start.

-7. Resistance band Upward Chest Fly
+7. Resistance Band Upward Chest Fly

 - Stand in a staggered stance with your feet hip-width apart.